dejanstojanovic/MVC-Honeypot/README.md

 MVC-Honeypot
 ============

-Honeypot implementation in ASP.NET MVC
+Honeypot ati bot mechanism implementation in ASP.NET MVC

 ###What does it do
 This mechanism allows you to detect bot posts from forms on website without using CAPTCHA and bother visitors to enter weird letter and numbers.